dakr11/PRPL/README.md

 # Investigation of the feasibility of the plasma position stabilization at tGOLEM
 The project aims to investigate the feasibility of plasma position stabilization at Tokamak GOLEM.

-## Motto
-*Reduce uncertainties from the past. => First understand, then construct.*
+> *Reduce uncertainties from the past.
+First understand, then construct.*

 ## Introduction
 One of the primary objectives of this project is to analyze the causes of plasma motion.
-As seen in Figure ..., chracteristic plasma movement at GOLEM is inward in the radial direction and upward in the vertical direction.
+As seen in Figure ..., characteristic plasma movement at GOLEM is inward in the radial direction and upward in the vertical direction.

 ## Problems
 * Impact of the copper shell
 * Cause of inward and upward plasma movement
-* Magnetic fields and its impact on magnetic diagnostics
+* Magnetic fields and their impact on magnetic diagnostics
 * Current state of the plasma stabilization
 * Discharge quality enhancement